Connect with us

 Jones and his daughters are still staying with his mother.
 He said the water pressure at her house finally returned to normal as of Wednesday, a relief after washing himself with baby wipes the last few days, and the power came back on Tuesday.

-Now, Jones and hundreds of other Mississippians wait to see what relief will come from the and charities to help them rebuild.
+Now, Jones and hundreds of other Mississippians wait to see what relief will come from the government and charities to help them rebuild.

 Eddie Jones’ daughters’ room in Rolling Fork after a tornado hit on Mar.
 24, 2023.